KD-MM2/antiRevoke-1/README.md

 </p>

 ## Step 4: Block Apple's certificate authenticator server
+* If you only want to block the ads, just skip this step.
 * After installing your apps, open them at the first time for verifying your sideload apps and their certificate with Apple.
 * Then, block this Apple's server to decrease the revocation.
 * If you installed the `giantrule-RA.mobileconfig`.
 Keep going on with the `giantrule-RAP.mobileconfig`.
 On mobile, click [here](https://raw.githubusercontent.com/giantrule/antiRevoke/master/giantrule-RAP.mobileconfig).